Known For : Burj Khalifa Palm Jumeirah Burj Al Arab

-Known For : Al Ain Zoo Jebel Hafeet Al Ain Camel Market
+Known For : Jebel Hafeet Al Ain Zoo Al Jahili Fort

 Al Ain literally translates to 'the spring' in English, and it was once a vital oasis on the caravan route from the UAE to Oman.
 The oasis is still open to tourists.
 Al Ain stands on the UAE - Oman border and is a small and sleepy town away from the hustle bustle of the major cities in UAE like Abu Dhabi and Dubai.
 It is largely known for its greenery and is a beautiful sight to view in the midst of a desert.

 Known For : Fujairah Fort and Fujairah Village Snoopy Island Al Bidyah Mosque